Hydraulic Fracturing for Natural Gas and Oil Development

 Currently investors lack sufficient information on the environmental health hazards of fracturing operations at individual companies—even though the companies face litigation, reputational, competitive, and regulatory risks.
 Investors lack sufficient information to distinguish the companies that fully understand and are effectively managing the risks attendant to fracturing from those that are not.

 In an effort to learn more about environmental hazards, investors have engaged more than two dozen companies via letters, phone calls, and meetings.
 In the 2010 proxy season, investors filed shareholder resolutions at 12 companies.
 Resolutions were withdrawn in some cases when companies agreed to enhanced disclosures.
 Votes at six companies ranged from 21% to 42%, averaging 30%.
 Investors continued their engagements with companies during the 2011 proxy season, filing resolutions at nine companies and dialoguing with others.
 Votes at five companies ranged from 28% to 49.5%, averaging 40%.
 During the 2012 proxy season, resolutions were filed at 10 companies and withdrawn from seven in response to corporate disclosure commitments.
 In the 2013 proxy season, resolutions were filed at six companies and withdrawn at three.
 Votes ranged from 30% to 42%.
 In the 2014 proxy season, investors filed at six companies, emphasizing quantitative disclosure on key performance indicators.
 Resolutions were withdrawn at four in response to disclosure commitments; the remaining two were supported by 28% of voting investors.
-In the 2015 proxy season, resolutions have been filed at six companies.
+In the 2015 proxy season, resolutions were filed at 7 companies and withdrawn at 3.
+Votes ranged from 25% to 33%.
+Five resolutions were filed in 2016, of which two were withdrawn.
+In 2017, two of the three filed resolutions were withdrawn and the vote at the remaining one was 38%.

 Investors have specifically requested increased disclosure about environmental hazards and associated financial risks, and about corporate risk management policies such as adoption of precautionary best management practices beyond currently uneven state regulatory requirements.